chaitanyagupta/qbase64/README.md

   go.

-* `ENCODE-STREAM` and `DECODE-STREAM` are gray stream classes that allow one to use CL's binary stream functions to write and read bytes to/from underlying character streams.
+* `ENCODE-STREAM` and `DECODE-STREAM` are gray stream classes that allow one to write and read bytes from underlying character streams.

 * `ENCODER` and `DECODER` provide the low level interface.
 The other interfaces are built on top of these.

 ## Encoding (simple)

-The encoding examples below use `ENCODE-BYTES` and `ENCODE-STREAM`.
+The examples below use `ENCODE-BYTES` and `ENCODE-STREAM`.

 ```lisp
 (eval-when (:compile-toplevel :load-toplevel :execute)